Local Terminlogy

 }

-3. Create the invalid Service Request Execute the following request:
+3. Create an invalid Service Request by executing the following request:

 POST /fhir/ServiceRequest